Administration and Finance

 Grade 7, Unit 1

-After a hook lesson introducing the idea of influence and influencers on society, Cluster 1 provides students with an introduction to the physical and political geography of Central and South Asia.
-In these lessons, students use a variety of maps, images, and sources to explore the Supporting Question, How do geography and climate influence the development of societies and the lives of people in South and Central Asia?
-In this cluster, students familiarize themselves with the major geographic features of Central and South Asia and work to evaluate how they influence life in those regions of the world.
+After the unit kickoff lesson introduces the idea of influence and influencers on society, Cluster 1 provides students with an introduction to the physical and political geography of South and Central Asia.
+In these lessons, students use a variety of maps, images, and sources to explore the Supporting Question: How does geography influence the lives of people in South and Central Asia?
+In this cluster, students familiarize themselves with the major geographic features of South and Central Asia and work to evaluate how they influence life in those regions of the world.
 Students also connect to the modern world by considering contemporary challenges regarding water pollution and access in South and Central Asia.
 Through these lessons, students create a foundational understanding of the role of geography in the region’s history, development, and contemporary life.

 In Cluster 4, students examine and analyze primary sources describing the leadership styles and philosophical influences on the rulers of the first great empires of ancient India, the Maurya Empire (321-185 BCE).
-In doing so, they consider the larger question, What makes a good ruler?
-This helps develop their civic dispositions and as they consider the different approaches leaders may take to decision-making, the values and beliefs behind those approaches, and their impacts on the governed population.
+In doing so, they consider the larger question: What makes a good ruler?
+This helps develop students’ civic dispositions as they consider the different approaches leaders may take to decision-making, the values and beliefs behind those approaches, and their impacts on the governed population.

-In Cluster 5, students continue focusing on the role of leaders in ancient South and Central Asia.
-They work to answer the Supporting Question: Who created the Golden Ages of India and Central Asia?
-First, they complete an inquiry cycle about the Gupta Empire, where they visit a series of stations and evaluate the roles and contributions of common people in creating the Gupta Empire’s success.
-Then, through a final pair of lessons they investigate the Golden Age of Central Asia and the various contributors to it.
-Throughout the cluster, students organize information from primary and secondary sources, identify and explain aspects of ancient South and Central Asia’s history relevant to participating in a diverse society, and draw conclusions about South and Central Asia’s social, political, economic, and cultural developments.
+In Cluster 5, students continue focusing on the role of leaders in ancient South Asia.
+They work to answer the Supporting Question: Who and what influenced the Gupta Golden Age?
+They complete an In-Depth Inquiry of the Gupta Empire, where they visit a series of stations and evaluate the roles and contributions of common people in creating the Gupta Empire’s success.
+There is an optional extension to investigate Central Asia's Golden Age and the various contributors to it.
+Throughout the cluster, students organize information from primary and secondary sources, identify and explain aspects of ancient South Asia’s history relevant to participating in a diverse society, and draw conclusions about South Asia’s social, political, economic, and cultural developments.

 View Unit in Google Drive: Preview read-only versions of the most up-to-date unit materials without making your own copy